dinonuggieEngine/nuggieGrabber/README.md

 # nuggie Grabber
 Grab things from the Web, Programs, and more!
-Written in Windows Batch Script
+Written in Windows Batch Script, VB Script and PowerShell Script

 # Tutorial
 - Open the nuggieGrabber.exe file that you downloaded,